-Here’s An Easy Way You Can Buy Groceries for Local Families Impacted by Coronavirus
+Here’s an Easy Way You Can Buy Groceries for Local Families Impacted by Coronavirus

 Washingtonian is keeping you up to date on the coronavirus around DC.

-Like a lot of people, Amanda Marshall and her family felt an urge to help those most impacted by the Covid-19 crisis.
+Like a lot of people, Amanda Marshall and her family felt an urge to help those most affected by the Covid-19 crisis.
 But they weren’t quite sure what they could do.

 “We sat around the table and said, ‘what skillset do we have?’” says Marshall, of a conversation she had with her husband and their four sons.
 “We said okay, there’s no medical expertise here, and nobody in our family sews, so we couldn’t make masks.”